Monday, 14 April 2014

 Although labelled "M+" and "M-", the motor wires polarity changes - to allow the change of direction.
 This is great for motors, but reversing the polarity on an LED will likely result in the magic smoke escaping.

 To get around this - and also provide a neat colour change effect - each eye will have 2 LEDs in parallel, and arranged in opposite directions.
 The LEDs of each colour for each eye will be in series (see below).
-Also don't forget a 100 Ohm resistor at one of the ends (doesn't match with one)
+Also don't forget a 100 Ohm resistor at one of the ends (doesn't matter with one)

 One green and one red LED per eye.
 As the current changes the LEDs will alternate